By celebrating life we inspire experiences.

 VSPT Wine Group has a long history of winemaking, currently we export to over 80 different countries.
 We are the second largest exporter of Chilean wine and one of the country’s top three producers in the industry, leading the market in the sales of fine wines.

-VSPT Wine Group is comprised of seven Chilean and two Argentinean wineries: San Pedro, Tarapacá, Leyda, Santa Helena, Misiones de Rengo, Viña Mar, and Casa Rivas in Chile, and La Celia and Tamarí in Argentina.
-Furthermore the group announced the adquisition of Bodega Graffigna in San Juan, Argentina.
+VSPT Wine Group is comprised of six Chilean and two Argentinean wineries: San Pedro, Tarapacá, Leyda, Santa Helena, Misiones de Rengo and Viña Mar in Chile, and La Celia and Graffigna in Argentina.
 Such diversity allows us to produce wines from complementary valleys in both Chile and Argentina.

 The ownership of VSPT Wine Group’s property is broken down as follows: VSPT Wine Group’s property is broken down as follows: 83,01% belongs to CCU, 12,5% to Yanghe Destillery Co. and 4,49% is owned by minority shareholders.

 VSPT Wine Group has 5,335 hectares planted, 4,270 in Chile and 1,065 in Argentina.